Swimmers urged not to take a dip at the Forty Foot this Christmas

 This year Dún Laoghaire-Rathdown County Council, the gardaí, and the HSE are jointly appealing to people to stay away from Dublin’s bathing areas for fear that the usual large crowds could contribute to the spread of coronavirus.
 Specifically the authorities hope people will steer clear of the Forty Foot, Sandycove, and Seapoint.

-“We would not be asking this if we did not consider that a large gathering would create a potential risk to public health and the spread of Covid-19,” the spokesperson added.
+“We would not be asking this if we did not consider that a large gathering would create a potential risk to public health and the spread of Covid-19,” she added.

 “Personal responsibility has been a significant part of our armoury in the fight against Covid-19 and we urge you to exercise it now and to avoid creating a crowded environment over Christmas at these traditional locations.”